-Shape memory refers to that the material will restore its shape automatically in the parent phase when the parent phase in a certain shape cooled from Af temperature above to Mf temperature below and formed martensite fully, later the martensite deformed under Mf temperature then heated to Af temperature below along with the inverse transformation.
+Shape memory refers to that the material will restore its shape automatically in the parent phase when the parent phase in a certain shape cooled from Af temperature above to Mf temperature below and forms martensite fully, later the martensite deformed under Mf temperature and then heated to Af temperature below along with the inverse transformation.

-Actually, the shape memory effect is a thermal induced phase transformation process of the nickel-titanium alloy, which refers to the deformation ability of Nitinol at a temperature, and then back to the restorable shape under the temperature that is higher than its “transition temperature”.
+Actually, the shape memory effect is a thermal-induced phase transformation process of the nickel-titanium alloy, which refers to the deformation ability of Nitinol at a temperature, and then back to the restorable shape under the temperature that is higher than its “transition temperature”.

 In the parent phase state, the martensite phase transformed due to the applied stress, thus the alloy showed different mechanics behavior from the ordinary material, the elastic limit of which is far greater than ordinary materials and no longer complies with Hooke’s law.
 Compared with the shape memory properties, the superelastic has no hot in it.

 Thank you for reading our article and we hope you enjoyed it.
 If you want to know more about Nickel-titanium Alloy and other refractory metals, you can visit Advanced Refractory Metals for more information.
 We provide our customers with high-quality refractory metals at a very competitive price.